 Herbaceous Plants, Bulbs, &c.

-The plant list below has been copied from the William Martin 1872-1873 catalogue.
+The plant list below is an extract from the William Martin 1872-1873 catalogue.
 At times the plant list may have a name or comment beside it in brackets.
 This is how it is published in the catalogue.
 Where known, we have added commonly known names for the plant at the bottom of a listing.

 Auriculus (stage and others)